 Financial models are used to project the financial performance of a business or an asset over time.
 To learn more about financial modeling, we’ll show you the two ways to structure such models:

 Direct Cash Flow Model

-A Direct Cash Flow Model is a simple financial model seeks typically to project the direct cash flows of a business or an asset over the next years.
-This is the simplest way to do.
-What is required is to project revenues, costs and needed investments.
+A Direct Cash Flow Model is a simple financial model which seeks typically to project the Direct cash flows of a business or an asset over the next years.
+What is required is to project the revenues, costs, and needed investments.
+This is considered the simplest way to do projections.

 These projections usually use just a couple of lines in Excel.
-One example below is the one of a commercial real estate valuation model using the first basic structure of a financial model.
+As an example, see the picture below which shows a commercial real estate valuation model using the first basic structure of a financial model.

 Where do these cash flows come from? – Basically, they come from the assumptions and from the rent roll projections.
 Because the model is elementary, the operating model is directly included in the direct cash flow projection.